Cloud-based CRM software is daily support to marketers, salespeople, and customer service representatives alike.

 How to Choose the Best CRM for Your Nonprofit

-The first company we want to highlight as having a top CRM is EngageBay.
+The first company we want to highlight as having a top CRM for nonprofits is EngageBay.

 Their CRM is always free, so even if your nonprofit finds it doesn’t need the other features catered more towards marketers and salespeople, you can always rely on EngageBay’s nonprofit CRM at no cost to you.

-That’s not on a trial or demo, either, but it’s always free.
+That’s not on a trial or demo basis either, but EngageBay is always free.
 And most importantly, it is easy to use.

-With more than 15,000 customers choosing EngageBay for their daily business needs, you may find that it’s the right CRM for non profits like yours.
+With more than 28,000 customers choosing EngageBay for their daily business needs, you may find that it’s the right CRM for nonprofits like yours.

 One of the standout features is EngageBay CRM Telephony, which lends you contextual relevance and data based on constituents’ past interactions with your staff.